ibm-cloud-docs/hs-crypto/FAQs-maintenance.md

 {: #faq-hpcs-support}
 {: faq}

 If you have technical questions about {{site.data.keyword.hscrypto}}, post your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/hyper-protect-crypto){: external} and tag your question with `ibm-cloud` and `hyper-protect-crypto`.
 For questions about the service and getting started instructions, use the [IBM Developer Answers](https://developer.ibm.com/answers/topics/hyper-protect-crypto/){: external}.
 Include the `ibm-cloud` and `hyper-protect-crypto` tags.
-See [Getting help](/docs/get-support?topic=get-support-getting-customer-support) for more details about using the forums.

-For more information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+For more information about opening an IBM support ticket, or about support levels and ticket severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar).